 What is geofencing marketing?

-Geofencing marketing is a type of location-based marketing that lets you connect with smartphone users in a designated geographic area, such as a store, through mobile apps or SMS text messages.
+Geofencing marketing is a type of location-based marketing that lets you connect with smartphone users in a designated geographic area, such as a store, through mobile apps or mobile webpages.
 As a location-based technology, geofencing relies on several technologies, including Wi-Fi, GPS, radio-frequency identification (RFID), and Bluetooth.

 How does geofencing marketing work?